-Military Housing Policies
+Military Housing Overview

 Members of the military who are stationed on a U.S. base have two housing options:

-- The Military Housing Allowance
+1. The Military Housing Allowance

+The rate is calculated based on three main factors: the local cost of rent and utilities; the individual service member’s pay grade; and whether the service member has dependents.
 Someone who wants to live off base will receive this BAH stipend to help cover either their rent or mortgage.
 Combined with generous military mortgage assistance, the BAH has contributed to a significant increase in homeownership among service members.

-- On-Base Housing
+2. On-Base Housing

+Military members can also qualify for housing directly on the base.
 Most civilians who imagine life on a military base will likely picture the barracks out of a World War II movie, and obviously the military still uses some barracks.
 However as bases grew into vast, permanent institutions across the U.S. their housing options grew with them.
 For decades bases have offered houses and condominium-style homes that would fit into any suburban neighborhood.

 Personnel can qualify for on-base housing through a number of factors, including pay grade, availability of housing and whether they have dependents.
 Among qualifying applicants, a base will award housing priority based on factors including marital status, pay grade and date of assignment to the given base.
 For more detailed information, see this report from the Department of Defense.

 Generally speaking, the DoD gives higher priority to married personnel and those with families.
 As a general rule, single personnel are unlikely (if ever) to qualify for on-base housing aside from barracks and dormitory-style options.